Who is eligible for the regime?

 The situation may be assessed solely with respect to the year in which the employee takes up his or her duties if the amount of the expatriate bonus is determined and fixed, and if the employee’s duties do not change during the period of expatriation (this is not applicable in cases where the expatriate bonus is calculated as a percentage of the base compensation or in cases where the employee chooses flat-rate assessment of the bonus).

 To be eligible for exemption, the expatriate bonus must appear clearly in the employment contract or corporate officer status or, where applicable, in a rider to it drawn up prior to taking up the position in France.
-When the employer does not specifically set the amount, in order for the bonus to be exempt, it must be determined according to objective and specific criteria set forth in the employment contract.
+When the position is taken before 15 November 2018 and when the employer does not specifically set the amount, in order for the bonus to be exempt, it must be determined according to objective and specific criteria set forth in the employment contract.

 The expatriate bonus may therefore be determined as a percentage of the base compensation which itself includes a variable portion, or as a percentage of the variable portion of the compensation alone.
 For instance, the bonus may be set at 30% of the fixed compensation, at 30% of the base compensation, that itself includes a variable portion, or at 30% of the variable portion of the compensation alone.